Measures on differentiable stacks: Introduction

-\textbf{Notation and conventions:} All the vector bundles in this paper are assumed to be of constant rank.
+All the vector bundles in this paper are assumed to be of constant rank.
 Given a vector bundle $E$ over a manifold $M$, we denote by $\Gamma(E)= C^\infty(M,E)$ the space of smooth sections of $E$ and by $C_c^\infty(M,E)$ the space of smooth sections with compact support.

 We use the notation $\cG\tto M$ to indicate that $\cG$ is a Lie groupoid over $M$.
 The source and target maps are denoted by $s$ and $t$, respectively.
 The fibers of $s$ will be called $s$-fibers.
 We only work with groupoids whose $s$-fibers have the same dimension or, equivalently, whose algebroid $A$ has constant rank.
 More notation related to groupoids and algebroids can be found in the Appendix.